juangallostra/AltitudeEstimation/README.md

 A fully working [example](https://github.com/juangallostra/AltitudeEstimation/blob/master/examples/AltitudeEstimation/AltitudeEstimation.ino) can be found at `AltitudeEstimation.ino` under `examples/AltitudeEstimation`.
 The provided code assumes that the hardware used is an MPU9250 IMU and a MS5637 barometer.
 Arduino libraries for both them are available [here](https://github.com/simondlevy/MPU9250) (MPU9250) and [here](https://github.com/BonaDrone/MS5637) (MS5637).

+There is [another example](https://github.com/juangallostra/AltitudeEstimation/blob/master/examples/SENtralAltitude/SENtralAltitude.ino) thanks to [Simon D. Levy](https://github.com/simondlevy), making use of the EM7180 SENtral sensor hub.
+The sketch is `SENtralAltitude.ino` and can be fund under `examples/SENtralAltitude`.
+The drivers for the EM7180 can be downloaded from [here](https://github.com/simondlevy/EM7180).

 ### Available methods